ceres-solver/ceres-solver/docs/source/derivatives.rst

 Introduction
 ============

-Ceres Solver like all gradient based optimization algorithms, depends on being able to evaluate the objective function and its derivatives at arbitrary points in its domain.
+Ceres Solver, like all gradient based optimization algorithms, depends on being able to evaluate the objective function and its derivatives at arbitrary points in its domain.
 Indeed, defining the objective function and its `Jacobian